vrockai/pipeline-test/docs/content.md

 ---

 ## Crowdsourced benchmarking of taxonomic metagenome profilers: lessons learned from the sbv IMPROVER Microbiomics challenge.
- 30.08.2022, _C Poussin, L Khachatryan, N Sierro, VK Narsapuram, F Meyer, V Kaikala, V Chawla, U Muppirala, S Kumar, V Belcastro, JND Battey, E Scotti, S Boué, AC McHardy, MC Peitsch, NV Ivanov, J Hoeng_
+ 01.09.2022, _C Poussin, L Khachatryan, N Sierro, VK Narsapuram, F Meyer, V Kaikala, V Chawla, U Muppirala, S Kumar, V Belcastro, JND Battey, E Scotti, S Boué, AC McHardy, MC Peitsch, NV Ivanov, J Hoeng_

+_Benchmarking, Crowdsourcing, Metagenome, Metagenomics, Software_
 Selection of optimal computational strategies for analyzing metagenomics data is a decisive step in determining the microbial composition of a sample, and this procedure is complex because of the numerous tools currently available.
 The aim of this research was to summarize the results of crowdsourced sbv IMPROVER Microbiomics Challenge designed to evaluate the performance of off-the-shelf metagenomics software as well as to investigate the robustness of these results by the extended post-challenge analysis.
 In total 21 off-the-shelf taxonomic metagenome profiling pipelines were benchmarked for their capacity to identify the microbiome composition at various taxon levels across 104 shotgun metagenomics datasets of bacterial genomes (representative of various microbiome samples) from public databases.
 Performance was determined by comparing predicted taxonomy profiles with the gold standard.

 [Source](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-022-08803-2)